darikoneil/Pat-Map/README.md

 # Ensemble and Motif Analysis using Probabilistic Graphical Modeling
-Matlab code to generate log-linear conditional random field models that identify neuronal nsembles and their motifs.
+Matlab code to generate log-linear conditional random field models that identify neuronal ensembles and their motifs.
 Default motifs are pattern completion neurons and pattern suppression neurons, though it is easy to incorporate additional analysis.
-The pipeline ues neighborhood-based regularization for structural learning and MLE-Struc for parameter estimation.
-For improved performance, primary bottlenecks (structural learning, parameter estimation) are implemented in FORTRAN and C++.
+The pipeline uses GLM-driven neighborhood-based structural learning and MLE-Struc for parameter estimation.
+For improved performance, (increasing) aspects of the primary bottlenecks (structural learning, parameter estimation) are implemented in FORTRAN and C++.
 Secondary bottleneck is the massive amount of matrix multiplication possible in assessing each neuron's contribution to the model; in these cases, make sure to use the parallel processing flag ('parProc').
 ## Contains:
     Initialization GUI (Version 1.0)
     Analysis GUI (Version 0.8)